School was never a building.

 Workforce development network connecting business owners, community members, justice-involved individuals, and adolescents 14+ to economic opportunity.

-Learn More →This is a generational build.
+This is a generational build.

 We are in the early phase.
 The work right now is scouting — finding the people already building this, documenting what they've created, and beginning to weave the connections that will eventually form a living, self-sustaining network.

 Pilot network active.
 US-Squared anchor site operating.
 Atlas Academy Cohort 4 forming.
 BASEops workforce pilot underway.
-ERA member directory in development.

 Costa Rica anchor site open.
 ERA member directory live with 50+ vetted programs and educators.
 First international network cohort.
 Community governance forming.